The Ocean Trench, the Blowholes, and the Silence: A Week in Samoa

 To Sua Ocean Trench: The Photograph That Doesn't Lie

-I'd seen the photos.
+You've seen the photos.
 A turquoise swimming hole carved into rock, surrounded by tropical gardens, accessed by a steep ladder descending into the earth.
-I assumed the photos were edited.
+Surely they're edited.
 Over-saturated.
 Angles playing tricks.

 To Sua is 55 km south of Apia on Upolu's south coast.
 Entry: 20 WST ($7).
-I arrived at 8:30 AM — before the cruise ship passengers, as every local I'd spoken to recommended.
+Arrive by 8:30 AM — before the cruise ship passengers, as every local will tell you.

 The trench is 30 meters deep.
 The water is connected to the ocean by a lava tube, so it rises and falls with the tide.
-The color — I keep using "turquoise" because no other word works — is caused by the limestone and the way light enters the cavern.
+The color — and "turquoise" is the only word that works — comes from the limestone and the way light enters the cavern.

-I climbed down the ladder.
-The water was warm.
-I floated on my back and looked up at the rock walls, the tropical plants growing from the edges, the sky framed in a rough circle above me.
-Fish swam around my legs.
-The only sounds were water dripping and birds.
+Climb down the ladder into warm water.
+Float on your back and look up at the rock walls, the tropical plants growing from the edges, the sky framed in a rough circle above.
+Fish swim around your legs.
+The only sounds are water dripping and birds.

 The Beach Fale at Lalomanu